shuaibidshuaib/TraceRx/backend/tracerx-admin-v2/Readme.md

-**TraceRx Admin Portal V2** is a groundbreaking hackathon prototype that redefines pharmaceutical supply chain security in Africa.
-By integrating Hedera Hashgraph's distributed ledger technology (DLT), EVM-compatible smart contracts, and AI-driven analytics, this platform offers an immutable, scalable solution to combat counterfeit drugs.
+**TraceRx Admin Portal V2** By integrating Hedera Hashgraph's distributed ledger technology (DLT), EVM-compatible smart contract, and AI-driven analytics, this platform offers an immutable, scalable solution to combat counterfeit drugs.
 With a sleek, responsive interface featuring multi-step forms, interactive dashboards, and real-time visualizations, TraceRx V2 empowers regulators with tools for batch tracking, manufacturer verification, and predictive counterfeit detection.

 ## Mission
 **"To build a transparent, secure, and inclusive pharmaceutical ecosystem, reducing the rate of counterfeit medicines by 30% within two years through Hedera’s immutable distributed ledger and AI-powered insights."**